 - 1. The packaging contains hand sanitizer containing either ethyl alcohol or isopropyl alcohol at a concentration not to exceed 80 percent. - 2.
 Packagings is leak tight and securely closed, secured against shifting, and protected against damage. - 3.
 The material is contained in a packaging having a capacity not over 119 gallons. - 4.
 The packaging must be DOT or United Nations (UN) specification packaging (drums, jerricans, etc.) described in § 173.202 meeting the Packing Group (PG) II performance standard. - 5.
 The packages are be secured to prevent breakage, leakage, and movement during the course of transportation. - 6.
 The registration requirements found in Subpart G of Part 107 will not apply. - 7.
-Offerers and transporters of this material provide their employees handling this material with the applicable training materials prepared by PHMSA, in lieu of the training required by 49 CFR Part 172, Subpart H (see LINK).
+Offerers and transporters of this material provide their employees handling this material with the applicable training materials prepared by PHMSA, in lieu of the training required by 49 CFR Part 172, Subpart H (see LINK). - 8.
+Each package is labeled with a flammable liquid label (see § 172.419). - 9.
+The bill of lading or shipping paper includes the following basic description "UNI 987, Alcohols, n.o.s., Class 3, PG II" and indicate the number, type, and capacity of packages offered (for example, 25 drums 119 gallons ea.). - 10.
+A copy of the Emergency Response Guidebook Guide number 127 (attached) accompanies the shipment.

 Legal Stuff: The use of these materials is at your own risk.
 DISCUS and other contributors accept no liability for your reliance on any of these materials.
 Nothing in this document constitutes legal advice.
-We suggest that you consult with your attorney and other subject matter advisors for any specific guidance on legal or regulatory compliance.
+We suggest that you consult with your attorney for any specific guidance on legal or regulatory compliance.

-- 8. Each package is labeled with a flammable liquid label (see § 172.419). - 9.
-The bill of lading or shipping paper includes the following basic description "UNI 987, Alcohols, n.o.s., Class 3, PG II" and indicate the number, type, and capacity of packages offered (for example, 25 drums 119 gallons ea.). - 10.
-A copy of the Emergency Response Guidebook Guide number 127 (attached) accompanies the shipment. - 11.
-If the aggregate gross quantity in a transport vehicle or freight container exceeds 1,001 pounds, the vehicle is placarded as required by the HMR (see 49 CFR Part 172, Subpart F for Placarding requirements). - 12.
+- 11. If the aggregate gross quantity in a transport vehicle or freight container exceeds 1,001 pounds, the vehicle is placarded as required by the HMR (see 49 CFR Part 172, Subpart F for Placarding requirements). - 12.
 All motor carriers comply with § 177.804.